Franklin, Douglas County, Kansas: Decline and abandonment

-Although Franklin was incorporated in 1857, its importance to the southern cause had been greatly diminished.
+Although Franklin was incorporated in 1857, its importance to the pro-slavery cause had been greatly diminished.
 In the late 1850s and early 1860s, the town's political leanings changed; according to Daniel Fitzgerald, "[By 1861] Franklin residents who were adamant in their proslavery sentiments kept it to themselves, for the spirit of the community was decidedly antislavery."
 With this shift in politics came a shift in demographics, and in time, many African Americans came to live in the town.
 When the American Civil War broke out, Franklin mustered up 60 union recruits to serve in the war.
 On August 21, 1863, William C. Quantrill and about 400 guerrillas and Confederate Army recruits passed through Franklin on their way to raid Lawrence.
 One of the guerrilla leaders said a few soldiers in Union uniforms could be seen in town.
 One resident, Dr. R. L. Williams (who happened to have moved into the old fort in 1857), said he thought Quantrill's men were Union soldiers and no one took much notice of them, as they quickly passed through.

 After Lawrence was attacked, many houses were moved from Franklin to Lawrence to help rebuild the burnt city.
 Bereft of dwellings, Franklin quickly faded away.
 The settlement's post office officially closed in 1867, and around this time a number of imposing structures, such as a hotel and a sawmill, were carted off elsewhere.
 The old stone fort (which served as Dr. Williams residence for a number of years) remained for a long while the most prominent remnant of the settlement.
 By 1900, those living in the area had to exert "considerable labor" to fill up derelict wells and exposed cellar pits from the houses that had once stood on the site.
 Around 1912, the stone fort was finally razed, and on October 30, 1927, the Kansas City Journal-Post wrote that "only fertile fields mark [the] spot where [the] famous Kansas town stood."

 Today, the area once occupied by Franklin is within the city limits of Lawrence and, as Legends of Kansas notes, is but a suburb of the latter city.
 A road in this general area is also known as "Franklin Road".